aws-dev-staging/test-guidance/README.md

   <span style="display: block; text-align: center;"><em>Figure 10: CodePipeline Execution Status</em></span>
 </p>

-CodeGuru Security performs security and quality scans on the external package repository to detect vulnerabilities and return findings.
+CodeGuru Security performs security scans on the external package repository to detect vulnerabilities and return findings.
 The findings include information about security issues in the external package repository code, the vulnerabilities' locations in the codebase, and suggestions for how to remediate them.
 If the finding includes a code change, CodeGuru Security highlights the vulnerable lines of code to remove and suggests inline code fixes as replacements.
 For more information, see [Working with findings](https://docs.aws.amazon.com/codeguru/latest/security-ug/working-with-findings.html).

 The CodeGuru Security Dashboard provides metrics to track the security posture of your external package repositories, including open critical findings, severity distribution of findings, and trends over time for each resource.
 CodeGuru Security tracks the vulnerabilities and trends across multiple revisions of the same resource using the scan name provided when a scan is created:

 <p align="center">
   <img src="assets/images/codeguru-security-scan-xgboost.svg"><br>
-  <span style="display: block; text-align: center;"><em>Figure 11: Amazon CodeGuru Security - Security and Quality Scan Findings</em></span>
+  <span style="display: block; text-align: center;"><em>Figure 11: Amazon CodeGuru Security - Security Scan Findings</em></span>
 </p>

 ---